Monitoring our Service

 - privacy and dignity

-- level of provision provided for patients with dementia or those with a disability.
+- the level of provision provided for patients with dementia or those with a disability.

 The PTHC assessment team comprised of patients, volunteers and staff and was conducted over two days.